boynux/boynux.github.com/_posts/2015-05-14-docker-consolidate-logs-logstash.md

 * It violates 12-Factor app [rule of logging][9].
 * Forwarder configuration depends on apps file names.

-Among all the "manging log files within application" is the worst.
-Because application doesn't need to handle that complexity specially in muti-threaded applications.
-But if your app currently storing logs inside files.
+Among all "manging log files by application itself" is the worst.
+Because application doesn't need to handle that complexities, specially in multi-threaded applications.
+But if your app is currently storing logs inside files.
 Shouldn't be a bug deal.

 Note: I've seen around the net some suggestion about writing application logs to stdout and then piping (or redirecting) them to a file.
 I don't recommend that for a very simple reason.
-If the application your piping to (or redirection) dies, the application will get SIGPIP and usually dies.
-Or at least blocks until there's another process reading from the pipe.
+If the application your piping to (or redirecting) dies, your application will get SIGPIP and usually dies.
+Or at least blocks until there's another process to read from the pipe.
 Try to avoid that.

 #### Pipe-in apps std* to remote Syslog